 English It is expected that whole class feedback sheets are completed in weekly grammar lessons and a further one added to as writing builds up in English.
 Teachers will tick work to acknowledge it has been looked at, when appropriate.
 Marking will be a mixture of self, peer and teacher marked.
 Lessons will begin with a review after whole class feedback has been shared.
 At the beginning of each year children will be given a new key learning sheet.
-Key learning sheets will be referred to at the start of every lesson.
+Key learning sheets will be referred to at the start of every lesson (as a whole class in KS1).
 Maths Teachers will use a weekly grid for maths for daily feedback.
 Lessons will often begin with a review (flashback four) to revise prior learning.
 Teachers, pupils and peers will also 'live mark' during maths lessons for immediate feedback and for corrections and interventions to be put in place.
 At the beginning of each new topic of learning, children will be given a new key learning sheet.
 Key learning sheets will be referred to at the start of every lesson RE Whole class feedback sheets are to be used for each lesson (apart from 'Respond' booklets.
 Teachers will tick work to acknowledge it has been looked at, when appropriate.
 Pupils in KS1 complete four pieces of work per topic and in KS2 complete 5-6 pieces of work, two of which are extended writing opportunities and relate to the RE driver words.
-Key religious words which are spelt incorrectly will be identified and practices through whole class feedback.
+Key religious words which are spelt incorrectly will be identified and practiced through whole class feedback.
 Lessons will begin with a review after whole class feedback has been shared.
 At the beginning of each topic, children will be given a new key learning sheet.
 Key learning sheets will be referred to at the start of every lesson.
 Science At the beginning of each topic, children will be given a new key learning sheet.
 Key learning sheets will be referred to at the start of every lesson.
 Quizzes will be used twice within each topic for retrieval practice.
 Investigations will be marked physically, and verbal feedback given to the whole class.
 'Headstart', end of unit assessments will be used.
 Whole class feedback forms are to be used for each lesson.
-History/Geography At the beginning of each topic children will be given a new key learning sheet.
-Key learning sheets will be referred to at the start of every lesson.
+History/Geography At the beginning of each topic children will be given a new key learning sheet. , , , Key learning sheets will be referred to at the start of every lesson.
 Quizzes will be used twice within each topic for retrieval practice.
-PE, Art/DT, French, PSHE, Music Continued use of retrieval/feedback practices/common misconceptions addressed as per practice in ALL subjects: Using every lesson pedagogy: This is (e.g., science) You are learning about In a previous lesson we learnt about In Year you learnt about Also, use of medium-term plans at your side to ensure coverage and discussion of key vocabulary.
+PE, Art/DT, French, PSHE, Continued use of retrieval/feedback practices/common misconceptions Music addressed as per practice in ALL subjects: Using every lesson pedagogy: This is (e.g., science) You are learning about In a previous lesson we learnt about In Year you learnt about Also, use of medium-term plans at your side to ensure coverage and discussion of key vocabulary.
+PSHE Cont.
+Record kept of date L.O and brief comments of any points to note.
+Computing Cont.
+Feedback overview kept per topic.